-Thanks for visiting the Alabama State University Women's Track scholarship and program information page.
-Here you will get specifics on the college and details on their Women's Track program like who to make contact with about recruiting, names of past alumni, what scholarship opportunities can be had and how to start the recruiting process.
+This is the Alabama State University Women's Track scholarship and program info page.
+Here you'll receive information regarding the college and details on their Women's Track program like who to make contact with about recruiting, names of past alumni, what scholarship opportunities are presented and ways to start the recruiting process.

 Alabama State University Women's track Program Recruiting and Coaching Personnel

 - Assistant Men's and Women's Track Coach LaShaunda Jones

-If you want to join the Alabama State University Women's Track program you need to start building relationships and a highly-visible, professional quality recruiting profile.
-Starting that process early is crucial to your success.
-So make your free profile to become a confirmed NCSA Women's Track student athlete and start connecting with coaches at the Alabama State University Women's Track program today.
+In order to join the Alabama State University Women's Track program you need to start building relationships and a highly-visible, professional quality recruiting profile.
+Beginning that process early is essential to your success.
+So create your free profile to become a confirmed NCSA Women's Track athlete and begin connecting with coaches at the Alabama State University Women's Track program today.